 Beatriz Milhazes is a post-modern Brazilian artist, who describes her abstract paintings as “a very strong dialogue of colors . . . dynamic surfaces for the eye . . . a space for a dream.”
 Her inspiration comes from nature.
 Colorful floral imagery pervades her compositions, which often feature circular mandala-like patterns.
+Her small studio in the center of Rio de Janeiro is situated next to the city’s botanical gardens.
+The influences of the rich variety of tropical plants have made their way into her bright and vibrant work.

 While painting and collage form her primary focus, Milhazes also designs books, textiles, building facades, stage sets, and floor work.
 Her floor work, made from hand-painted ceramic tiles, was shown at Art Basel Miami Beach in 2010.